cs-4241-2024/a1-gettingstarted/README.md

 ### Design Achievements
 - **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Made color palette and used all colors**: The colors used are included in the repository under AdobeColorTriad.jpg.